muratk3n/thirdwave/en/README.md

 ---

 Trying to reject a (null) hypothesis in stats is like proving guilt in a court system..
-To prove something, they try to disprove the opposite, at extremely high levels "beyond reasonable doubt", then one can be more or less sure that the original statement is correct.
+To prove something, one tries to disprove the opposite, at extremely high levels "beyond reasonable doubt", then can be more or less sure that the original statement is correct.

 ---